16. Debugging

 • Rubber Duck Debugging

-• This is not a joke — one of the best debugging strategy is to explain your code to something
+• One helpful strategy is to explain your code to something

 • Sometimes you have a friend